What is an oral surgeon?

 An oral surgeon is a specialized type of dentist who focuses on performing surgery to treat issues with your mouth, jaw, or face.
 Oral surgeons perform some of the same functions as a general dentist, such as tooth extractions, including wisdom teeth, but they also perform more complex surgeries, including biopsies of soft tissue, removing tumors, jaw realignment, positioning implants, repairing soft tissue, and reconstructive surgery after an accident.
 They may also perform surgery to help alleviate breathing or sleeping issues.

 Oral surgeons treat cancers of the mouth, neck, and head as well.
-Other issues oral surgeons handle include facial infections, removing lesions, cleft lips, cleft palate, and nerve repair.
+Other issues these surgeons handle include facial infections, removing lesions, cleft lips, cleft palate, and nerve repair.
 They also perform surgical treatments of the muscles, skin, and bones of the face such as chin surgery, cheekbone implants, ear surgery, skin treatments, and other cosmetic surgeries.
-Oral surgeons administer anesthesia as part of their procedures, which might be localized anesthetics to one area or general anesthesia.
+These surgeons administer anesthesia as part of their procedures, which might be localized anesthetics to one area or general anesthesia.